SeaDve/delta/README.md

 Vehicles can communicate with infrastructure like traffic lights, road signs, and toll gates.

+### 🚨 Driver Alertness Detection

+Driver alertness is monitored by sensors, such as a camera.
+When the driver is detected to be drowsy, a warning is shown.

 ## 🏗️ Building and Running

 1. Set up a toolbox container.